-Withdrawal Price = (Net Asset Value - estimated selling costs)/Units on Issue
+Application Price = (Net Asset Value + Buy Spread)/ Units on Issue.

 Net Asset Value is represented by the Assets of the Trust (which includes all investments at valuation and financial assets such as debtors and distribution income receivable from all investments) less liabilities of the Trust, which include: borrowings, accrued costs, charges and expenses, contingent liabilities, performance and management fees provisions and unpaid distributions.
 Estimated selling costs are determined by the RE, and may include agent's commission, advertising etc.